Très Hombres at Chocolatemakers

 The sustainable sailing ship

-The sailing ship, which was restored in 1943, is over 30 metres long and has been sailing across the Atlantic Ocean to the Dominican Republic for the Chocolatemakers since 2012.
-The journey of more than 25,000 kilometres is powered solely by wind energy.
-The sailing ship is also an ambassador for cleaner sea transport, initiated by the three friends Arjen van der Veen, Jorne Langelaan and Andreas Lackner.
-In the autumn, the Très Hombres will set sail again from Amsterdam to the Caribbean Sea for a new cargo of cocoa beans.
+The 1943 restored sailing ship is over 30 meters long and has been sailing across the Atlantic to the Dominican Republic for Chocolatemakers since 2012.
+The journey of over twenty-five thousand kilometers is made solely on wind energy.
+The sailing ship is therefore an ambassador for cleaner sea transport, on the initiative of the three friends Arjen van der Veen, Jorne Langelaan and Andreas Lackner.
+In the fall, the Très Hombres sets sail again from Amsterdam to the Caribbean Sea for a new cargo of cocoa beans.

 Fair trade cocoa

-In addition to the tons of cocoa, a cargo of rum and gin was also on board.
-These drinks would later be used to give extra flavour to the final chocolate bar.
-Next, the many heavy bags of cocoa beans were taken off the ship and stored in a warehouse.
-Later, the beans will be sustainably processed in the factory of the Chocolatemakers, where the building is powered by solar energy.
-Besides the sustainable transport and processing of the cocoa, an important aspect is that the farmers receive a good price for their cocoa and are seen as true entrepreneurs.
+In addition to the tons of cocoa, there was also a cargo of rum and gin on board.
+These drinks would later be used to add extra flavor to the final chocolate bar.
+Next, the many heavy bags of cocoa beans were taken off board and stored in a shed.
+Later, the beans will be sustainably processed in the Chocolatemakers' factory, where the building is solar-powered.
+Besides the sustainable transportation and processing of the cocoa, an important aspect is that the farmers get a good price for their cocoa and are seen as true entrepreneurs.